forcedotcom/sfdx-core/messages/scratchOrgCreate.md

 That scratch org has been deleted, so you can't connect to it anymore.

+# CacheMissError

+The ScratchOrgInfoId %s was not found in the cache.

 # StillInProgressError

 The scratch org is not ready yet (Status = %).